lisawagner/react-d3-NYCfilming/README.md

 # Data Visualization with Reactjs and D3js

-This project provides a visual representation of 'NYC filming permits 2021' in JSON format from [The City of New York](https://data.cityofnewyork.us/resource/tg4x-b46p.json)
+This project provides a visual representation of 'NYC filming permits 2021' in JSON format from the [City of New York](https://data.cityofnewyork.us/resource/tg4x-b46p.json)

 ## The Basics